 One-to-one support

-Current children's centre Proposed new Early
+Current children's centre service Proposed new Early Childho

-service Childhood and Family

-Service
+Family Service

-Families likely to need extra Families likely to need extra
+Families likely to need extra help to Families likely to need extra help to

-help to cope with the help to cope with the

-demands of family life receive demands of family life would
+cope with the demands of family life cope with the demands of family life

-one-to-one support through receive one-to-one support
+receive one-to-one support through their would receive one-to-one support

-their children's centre service. through an outreach service.
+children's centre service. through an outreach service.

-Families with additional and
+Families with additional and complex

-complex needs, already being

-supported by our Early Help
+needs, already being supported by our

-and Family Focus teams,
+Early Help and Family Focus teams,

-Social Work teams and other
+Social Work teams and other agencies,

-agencies, would be offered

-additional help as part of the
+would be offered additional help as part

-wider support they receive.
+of the wider support they receive.

-This is focused on support for This would be focused on

-families with children aged 0- support for families and

-5 years. disadvantaged children aged

-0-5 years, and especially

-children aged 0-2 years.

-This is delivered by the This would be co-ordinated children's centre provider and delivered by staff at the from the local designated Early Childhood and Family children's centre base.
-Support Service base.
-Some of the outreach is Some of the outreach would provided in families' homes, be provided in families' focusing on parenting homes, focusing on parenting support. support.
+This is focused on support for families This would be focused on support for with children aged 0-5 years. families and disadvantaged children aged 0-5 years, and especially children aged 0-2 years.
+This is delivered by the children's centre This would be co-ordinated and provider from the local designated delivered by staff at the Early Childhood children's centre base. and Family Support Service base.
+Some of the outreach is provided in Some of the outreach would be families' homes, focusing on parenting provided in families' homes, focusing on support. parenting support.